Author + information

 - Charles A. Herzog, MD†,

 - James Tumlin, MD§,

 - Peter A. McCullough, MD, MPH¶,#,

 - Claudio Ronco, MD∗∗,

-- ADQI XI Workgroup
+- for the ADQI XI Workgroup

 - ∗Department of Medicine, Division of Nephrology, Washington DC Veterans Affairs Medical Center, and Department of Anesthesiology and Critical Care Medicine, George Washington University Medical Center, Washington, DC

 - †Department of Medicine, Division of Cardiology, Hennepin County Medical Center, University of Minnesota, Minneapolis, Minnesota

 - ‡Midwest Heart Specialists–Advocate Medical Group, Naperville, Illinois